JamesDoonan1/computational_theory/README.md

 - **This Turing Machine implementation successfully increments binary numbers using fundamental state-based logic.**
 - **It correctly handles binary addition with carry propagation.**
-- **Further enhancements could include state visualization and extending the Turing Machine for full binary arithmetic.**
+- **Further enhancements could include state visualisation and extending the Turing Machine for full binary arithmetic.**

 ---